TechWithTy/lightspeed_mcp/README.md

 ## Credits

 - Inspired by [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/) and [The Clean Coder](https://www.oreilly.com/library/view/the-clean-coder/9780132542913/).
-- Built with ❤️ by Ty the Programmer.
+- Built by Ty the Programmer.

 ---